-My research is in ethics, moral psychology, and philosophy of law.
+My research is in philosophy of law and moral psychology.
 I am interested in the intersection of these areas and particularly in issues about moral and legal responsibility and the normative conditions of blame and of punishment.
-Three themes run through my current work:

 I teach philosophy of law, logic, our reading seminar, and ethics courses.
 The syllabuses for my current classes are made available to enrolled students via Canvas; others should email me with any inquiries.